andreivisan/andreivisan.github.io/_posts/2015-11-27-android-change-status-bar-color-by-converting-existing-color-hsb.md

 </resources>
 ```

-But if we want to build an application that can change the toolbar color based on certain parameters, we want to set the status bar color too, based on the toolbar color and that can't be achieved by hardcoding the colors.
+But let's say we want to build an application that can change the toolbar color based on certain parameters and we want to set the status bar color too, based on the toolbar color and that can't be achieved by hardcoding the colors.

 ### The solution